Economy of Jamaica: Manufacturing

+Petroleum industry

+Petrojam, Jamaica's national and only petroleum refinery, is co-owned by the Government of Venezuela.
+Petrojam, "..operates a 35,000 barrel per day hydro-skimming refinery, to produce Automotive Diesel Oil; Heavy Fuel Oil; Kerosene/Jet Fuel, Liquid Petroleum Gas (LPG), Asphalt and Gasoline."
+Customers include the Power industry, Aircraft refuellers, and Local Marketing companies.
+On 20 February 2019, the Jamaican Government voted to retake ownership of Venezuela's 49% share.

 Tertiary industries

 Tourism

 Tourism is tied with remittances as Jamaica's top source of revenue.
-The tourism industry earns over 50 percent of the country's total foreign exchange earnings and provides about one-fourth of all jobs in Jamaica.
+The tourism industry earns over 50 per cent of the country's total foreign exchange earnings and provides about one-fourth of all jobs in Jamaica.
 Most tourist activity is centered on the island's northern coast, including the communities of Montego Bay, Ocho Rios, and Port Antonio, as well as in Negril on the island's western tip.

 Some destinations include Ocho Rios, Green Grotto Caves, Y.S.
 Falls and Appleton Estate.
 Most of the tourist sites are landmarks as well as homes for many Jamaicans.
 Many of the most frequented tourist sites are located mainly by water such as rivers and beaches where fishermen make a living from seafood.
 One of the most famous beach towns in Jamaica is Ocho Rios, a located in the parish of Saint Ann on the north coast of Jamaica.
 It was once a fishing village but now attracts millions of tourists yearly.
 The site is popular today because of the food and culture that can be found there.

 Another famous location in Jamaica that attracts millions yearly is Dunn's River Falls, located in Ocho Rios; this waterfall is approximately 600 feet long and runs off into the sea.
 Around the location many hotels and restaurants are available and many street vendors sell food around the clock.
 Another well-known beach town is Negril, the party capital of the country.
 This beach town has many different factors to add to the night life.

 Logistics

-In April 2014, the Governments of Jamaica and China signed the preliminary agreements for the first phase of the Jamaican Logistics Hub (JLH) - the initiative that aims to position Kingston as the fourth node in the global logistics chain, joining Rotterdam, Dubai and Singapore, and serving the Americas.
+In April 2014, the Governments of Jamaica and China signed the preliminary agreements for the first phase of the Jamaican Logistics Hub (JLH) – the initiative that aims to position Kingston as the fourth node in the global logistics chain, joining Rotterdam, Dubai and Singapore, and serving the Americas.
 The Project, when completed, is expected to provide many jobs for Jamaicans, Economic Zones for multinational companies and much needed economic growth to alleviate the country's heavy debt-to-GDP ratio.
 Strict adherence to the IMF's refinancing programme and preparations for the JLH has favourably affected Jamaica's credit rating and outlook from the three biggest rating agencies.